asmeta/asmetadocs/src/05_transition_rules.md

 default init s0:
  function currentLight = RED
 ```
 This example models the behavior of a traffic light.
-Depending on the current light value, the switch rule selects the appropriate transition: from red to green, from green to yellow, and from yellow to red, thus forming a continuous cycle of states.
+Depending on the current light value, the switch rule selects the appropriate transition: from *RED* to *GREEN*, from *GREEN* to *YELLOW*, and from *YELLOW* to *RED*, thus forming a continuous cycle of states.

 ```asmeta
 asm SimpleMode